-- 1.1 In cases where a completed house is registered in a new owner's name that is in the process to be valued and only the completion certificate is available to the valuer, the registration date may be used to calculate the rates payable, although the effective date of the supplementary valuation is the occupation certificate date. - 1.2 If the owner of a property which has been subdivided or consolidated after the last general valuation wishes to sell the consolidated erf, or one or more of the erven which have been subdivided off the parent erf, as the case may be, applies to the Municipality for a clearance certificate in terms of Section 118 of the Systems Act and if the Municipality has not yet included such valuation of the relevant property(ies) in a supplementary valuation: - 1.2.1 the municipal valuer shall conduct a valuation of the relevant property(ies) for purposes of a supplementary valuation; - 1.2.2 the valuation shall be submitted to the Chief Financial Officer for approval for the levying of rates on such property(ies) in accordance with such valuation, with effect from the date on which the relevant subdivision or consolidation (as the case may be) was registered in the Deeds Office. - 1.3 Any valuations performed in terms of section 78 shall be included in the next supplementary valuation prepared by the Municipality without any amendments to the valuation and any objections to such valuation may only be lodged once such supplementary valuation is made public in terms of Section 49 of the Act. - 1.4 Rates on a property based on a supplementary valuation cannot become effective on a date before the implementation date of the current general valuation roll.
+- 1.1 In cases where a completed house is registered in a new owner's name that is in the process to be valued and only the completion certificate is available to the valuer, the registration date may be used to calculate the rates payable, although the effective date of the supplementary valuation is the occupation certificate date. - 1.2 If the owner of a property which has been subdivided or consolidated after the last general valuation wishes to sell the consolidated erf, or one or more of the erven which have been subdivided off the parent erf, as the case may be, applies to the Municipality for a clearance certificate in terms of Section 118 of the Systems Act and if the Municipality has not yet included such valuation of the relevant property(ies) in a supplementary valuation: - 1.2.1 the municipal valuer shall conduct a valuation of the relevant property(ies) for purposes of a supplementary valuation; - 1.2.2 the valuation shall be submitted to the Chief Financial Officer for approval for the levying of rates on such property(ies) in accordance with such valuation, with effect from the date on which the relevant subdivision or consolidation (as the case may be) was registered in the Deeds Office.

+- 1.3 Any valuations performed in terms of section 78 shall be included in the next supplementary valuation prepared by the Municipality without any amendments to the valuation and any objections to such valuation may only be lodged once such supplementary valuation is made public in terms of Section 49 of the Act. - 1.4 If more than one property was registered on different dates since the last supplementary valuations were performed that changed the size and valuation of the remainder of a township development (mother erf), the registration date of the most recent registration can be used as effective date of the supplementary valuation of the remainder on the next batch. - 1.5 Rates on a property based on a supplementary valuation cannot become effective on a date before the implementation date of the current general valuation roll.
 (GV)